 Physical examination findings may reveal the following:

-In 2013, The American College of Gastroenterology (ACG) issued clinical guidelines regarding the diagnosis and treatment of celiac disease, including the following[2] :
+In 2013, the American College of Gastroenterology (ACG) issued clinical guidelines regarding the diagnosis and treatment of celiac disease, including the following[2] :

 The 2018 College of Family Physicians of Canada released their recommendations for managing bone health in adult and pediatric patients with celiac disease, including the following[26] :